o0-o/ansible_collection_host/roles/privilege_escalation/README.md

 # Privilege escalation

-Configure privilege escalation for a specified user (the Ansible user by default), and write the become method to the host's host_vars inventory file.
+Configure privilege escalation for a specified user (the Ansible user by default).
+If `sudo` is used in combination with a system running `SELinux`, appropriate user contexts are configured.

 ## Requirements